spikegrobstein/capistrano-mailgun/README.md

 Setting this variable yourself will override the default.

+### mailgun_message

+An optional message can be specified to be included in the email.
+This is used inside the default templates, so if you use your own templates, you'll have to include support for this variable yourself.

+The purpose of this variable is to be set when calling capistrano so you can have a custom, per-deploy message.
+You would call it in the following manner:

+    cap deploy -s mailgun_message="Fixes that really nasty bug where our site does not work"

 ### github_url

 If your project is hosted on Github and you'd like to have links to the Github repository in the deployment